Anand765322/RARA/README.md

 # RARA
-find candidates eligible for recruitment through their resumes automatically.
+find candidates eligible for recruitment from 1000's of resumes automatically.